vjaakola/bank-data-dashboard/README.md

 Must give credit to:
 - Udacity
 - Jose Portilla, Head of Data Science, Pierian Data Inc., for teaching methods
-- Robert Siipola, Co-founder at Three Point Consulting, for for overall mentoring in data science
+- Robert Siipola, Co-founder at Three Point Consulting, for overall mentoring in data science